Ritsumeikan Trust Personal Information Protection Regulations

 3. A Personal Information School Administrator must, when having made a Correction, etc. to the whole or any part of the contents of the Retained Personal Data in connection with a demand pursuant to the provisions under Paragraph 1 or when having made a decision not to make a Correction, etc., inform a Principal without delay to that effect (including, when having made a Correction, etc., the contents thereof).

-4. A Personal Information School Administrator must, in case of having received a demand pursuant to the provisions of the preceding Paragraph and when it has become clear that there is a reason in the demand, cease a third-party provision of the Retained Personal Data without delay; provided, however, that this shall not apply in cases where ceasing a third-party provision of the Retained Personal Data requires a large amount of expenses or other cases where it is difficult to cease a third-party provision and when necessary alternative action is taken to protect a Principal's rights and interests.
+4. A Personal Information School Administrator must, in case of having received a demand pursuant to the provisions of the preceding Paragraph and when it has become clear that there is a reason in the demand, suspend a third-party provision of the Retained Personal Data without delay; provided, however, that this shall not apply in cases where ceasing a third-party provision of the Retained Personal Data requires a large amount of expenses or other cases where it is difficult to suspend a third-party provision and when necessary alternative action is taken to protect a Principal's rights and interests.

-Article 14-4: Explanation of Reason
+Article 48: Explanation of Reason

-The Personal Information School Administrator must, in case of informing the Principal to the effect that, as regards to the whole or any part of the action requested or demanded by the Principal pursuant to the provisions of Article 13-2, Paragraph 4, Article 14-1, Paragraph 3, (including cases of application of mutatis mutandis pursuant to Article 14-1, Paragraph 5), Article 14-2, Paragraph 3 or Paragraph 7 of the preceding Article, the action will not be taken, or to the effect that different action from said action will be taken, strive to explain a reason therefor to the Principal.
+The Personal Information School Administrator must, in case of informing the Principal to the effect that, as regards to the whole or any part of the action requested or demanded by the Principal pursuant to the provisions of Article 44, Paragraph 4, Article 45, Paragraph 3, (including cases of application of mutatis mutandis pursuant to Article 45, Paragraph 5), Article 46, Paragraph 3 or Paragraph 7 of the preceding Article, the action will not be taken, or to the effect that different action from said action will be taken, strive to explain a reason therefor to the Principal.

-Students, etc. and Faculty and Staff, etc. must, when notification of the Purpose of Use has been requested in accordance with provisions of Article 13-2, Paragraph 3 or when a request for disclosure has been made in accordance with the provisions of Article 14-1, Paragraph 1, pay an administrative fee of 300 JPY per record and actual fees in relation to conducting such disclosure, etc.
+Students, etc. and Faculty and Staff, etc. must, when notification of the Purpose of Use has been requested in accordance with provisions of Article 44, Paragraph 3 or when a request for disclosure has been made in accordance with the provisions of Article 45, Paragraph 1, pay an administrative fee of 300 JPY per record and actual fees in relation to conducting such disclosure, etc.

 1. Students, etc. and Faculty and Staff, etc. who have a complaint about the measures taken in response to the request for disclosure, Correction, etc. or Suspension, etc. under these Regulations may file a complaint with the Appeals Committee in writing.